 We got a call from her two months later for a new door for the access hatch on the car wheelchair carrier.
 She had left her little dog in the car with the moonroof open for air while she went shopping.
 A passer-by heard the dog barking and thought it was locked inside the box on top of the car.
 She summoned a police officer who proceeded to rip open the access door.
 Of course, there was not a dog in the car wheelchair carrier.
 When our customer returned she was given a ticket for leaving her pet in the car.
 To add insult to injury, she had to pay to get the Chair Topper repaired.

-We will never again install a car wheelchair carrier on a car with a moonroof owned by a lady with a lapdog, unless, of course, Paris Hilton decides she needs one.
+A lesson learned: we will never again install a car wheelchair carrier on a car with a moonroof owned by a lady with a lapdog, unless, of course, Paris Hilton decides she needs one.